Virtual reality provides exciting opportunities in the industrial automation manufacturing industry.

-GE Using VR to build assembly line automation
+GE is using VR to build assembly line automation.

 This also opens up many more possibilities, including collaboration with others based remotely and the ability to view the product to scale as it would appear in real life.
 You can even try using many products in virtual reality.

 In traditional production, you will need to create a prototype product before ordering large batches.
 This allows you to look for errors and to test that the item looks good from every angle and works well.
 Prototypes can also be used to find funding and to demonstrate your ideas to investors.

 This can, of course, help to improve safety and avoid accidents.
 Reportedly, the automotive manufacturer Ford has been able to reduce employee injury by 70 percent.

 But VR will allow you to much more quickly find flaws in a product by viewing it from different angles, as well as to demonstrate that product to others.
 By actually seeing the product as though it were there, you will have a much better idea of the way it will work and therefore be able to accelerate steps in the process.